tom--/yii2-dynamic-ar/README.md

 feature that allows you to do things that have been hard in relational DBs.
-Problems that might drive you to Couch or Mongo, or to commit a crime like [EAV](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) to your schema, can suddenly be easy when any record can have any number of attributes, structured like an associative array that are named by the app and not in the schema.
+Problems that might drive you to Couch or Mongo, or to commit a crime like [EAV](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) to your schema, can suddenly be easy when

+- records can have any number of attributes,
+- attribute names can be made up on the fly,
+- the dynamic attribute names don't appear in teh schema,
+- dynamic attributes can be structured like an associative array.

 Dynamic AR works for Maria now and will come to PostgreSQL in the future.